kacheryhub/kacheryhub/src/markdown/createKacheryChannel.md

 # How to create a kachery channel

+**IMPORTANT: This page needs to be updated to reflect the new Bitwooder system**

 You can create a kachery channel by allocating the necessary cloud resources and then configuring your channel on kacheryhub to use those resources.
 A channel allows authorized kachery nodes to communicate with one another, share data, and execute tasks.

 ## Creating a Google storage bucket